 - The hurthle cell cancer’s ability to produce the blood marker thyroglobulin is determined while the patient is in a hypothyroid state (or given Thyrogen).
 This is called a stimulated thyroglobulin level.
 When your thyroid hormone levels are very very low, your TSH level is highest.
-This gives the thyroid cancer team a good “feel” for whether you any disease whatsoever and the likelihood for cure.
+This gives the thyroid cancer team a good “feel” for whether you have any disease whatsoever and the likelihood for cure.

 - Where the hurthle cell cancer exists in the body and how much of the swallowed dose or radioactive iodine is taken up by the cancer is able to be determined by the nuclear scan.

 - The thyroid cancer uptake study can be utilized to determine the optimal dose of the radioactive iodine treatment the following day.

 In a hurthle cell cancer uptake scan, the image will determine if there is any evidence of iodine uptake in the body.
 Hurthle cell cancer is not the only reason that iodine can be taken up by tissue.
 One such issue is retained thyroid tissue.
 Approximately 90% of patients will have some uptake of iodine following a total thyroidectomy within the surgical site!
 This is largely expected.
 Just not a lot of uptake.
 In most cases it should be a fraction of a percent around 0.2% or less of the taken dose of radioactive iodine.
 How much retained thyroid tissue is related to the thoroughness of your thyroid surgeon in performing a total thyroidectomy!
 You are in control here.
 Make sure you choose an expert thyroid cancer surgeon. - watch this video on finding an expert surgeon.
 The amount of RAI chosen to treat the hurthle cell cancer is based upon this uptake.
 In some patients, the nerves of the voice box may actually travel through thyroid tissue and therefore in protecting the voice box nerves, some thyroid tissue must be retained.
 In such circumstances, iodine uptake will be expected to be identified in these patients.: